learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is difference between stoppropagation, stopimmediatepropagation and preventdefault in javascript?
+## Q 10.11.
+What is difference between stoppropagation, stopimmediatepropagation and preventdefault in javascript?

 **1. event.preventDefault()**: